iterative/dvc.org/content/docs/command-reference/import.md

 To avoid duplicating large files, `dvc import` does not push imported files to any [remotes](/doc/command-reference/remote) by default.
-This means that when `dvc pull/fetch` is run, DVC retrieves imports from their source instead of from your remote.
-It also means that if the source of the import is deleted then the files are not backed up in your remote, and data may be lost.
+This means that when `dvc pull/fetch` is run, DVC retrieves imports from their source.
+So if the original source of an import is deleted, then the files are not backed up in your remote, and data may be lost.

 To prevent this, you can use the `--backup` option to request DVC to backup the